Overview – Summer 2022

-In May 2021, National Grid started work to build the new 400,000 volt overhead connection along the northern section of the Hinkley Connection Project between Sandford and Seabank substations.
-We are using the world’s first T-pylons for part of the route between Sandford and Portbury, and new traditional lattice pylons through Avonmouth to make the final connection into Seabank substation.
+In May 2021, National Grid started work to build the northern section of the new 400,000 volt overhead connection between Sandford and Seabank substations.
+We’re using T-pylons for part of the route between Sandford and Portbury, and new traditional lattice pylons through Avonmouth to make the final connection into Seabank substation.

 Contact our community relations team to register for project updates direct to your inbox.

 Take a look at our detailed map